affrae/ghas-report-downloader/README.md

 Reports will be downloaded in `.sarif` format and can be viewed in a IDE's SARIF viewer plugin

+GitHub.com / GitHub Enterprse Cloud support only at this point in time

 ## Requirements

 To run this script, please set the following environment variables: